 In Reception and early Key Stage One children are given a variety of opportunities to write within their play and, when they are ready, guided during teacher-directed tasks.
 Throughout the school writing is supported and developed through a range of cross curricular subjects as well as in literacy lessons.

 For discrete skills teachers base class work on the school’s Grammar Progression which is linked to the new English Curriculum.
-Please follow this link for a sheet on progression in grammar vocabulary.
+Please follow this link for a sheet on progression in grammar vocabulary and this link for the Spelling Shed information sent out in October.
 We have also introduce 'The Write Stuff' for children in Years One to Six which aims to support children's writing by allowing them to adapt existing sentence models, ensuring a firm grasp on all the technical and compositional aspects of writing.

 Children then have the opportunity to apply this in longer, independent pieces in their Big Write or Creative Writing Books.